Organisations can prevent or reduce exposure to hazardous substances by:

 COSHH Training Aims

 Your delegates will be briefed on the importance for procedures, safe handling and assessment of substances within their business and workplace.
-We undertake a study of your business operation prior to the course it’s relevant and tailored specifically to your needs.
 This course can be conducted externally, or onsite to minimise business disruption / downtime.

 COSHH Course Location / Duration